Albania Car Rental Travel Guide

 Berat

-“City of a Thousand Windows” with white Ottoman houses, a riverside castle and nearby wineries.
+“City of a Thousand Windows” UNESCO-listed historic city known for its white Ottoman houses, castle, and riverside setting.

 Sarandë